babywyrm/sysadmin/k3/wp/ASSESS__.md

-# 🛡️ Kubernetes CTF Monitoring & Testing Workbook ..beta..
+# 🛡️ Kubernetes CTF Monitoring & Testing Workbook

 This workbook contains essential `kubectl`, `watch`, `curl`, and `tail` commands to **monitor**, **test**, and **debug** your CTF Kubernetes clusters.